Julia M. Challinor

 United States of America jmchallinor@gmail.com

 A former teacher, Julia was the Educational Liaison for children with cancer and those who had survived their disease at the University of California, San Francisco from 1993-2003.
-During 1994-2006, she also headed A Tomorrow for Children Foundation and worked in partnership with pediatric oncology centers that are members of the Asociación de Hemato-Oncología Pediátrica de Centro America (AHOPCA), collaborating with Jude Children’s Research Hospital, the Pediatric Oncology Group of Ontario (Canada) (POGO), and the Monza International School of Pediatric Hematology/Oncology (Italy) (MISPHO).
+During 1994-2006, she also headed A Tomorrow for Children Foundation and worked in partnership with pediatric oncology centers that are members of the Asociación de Hemato-Oncología Pediátrica de Centro America (AHOPCA), collaborating with St. Jude Children’s Research Hospital, the Pediatric Oncology Group of Ontario (Canada) (POGO), and the Monza International School of Pediatric Hematology/Oncology (Italy) (MISPHO).
+Throughout her career, Julia has served as an independent consultant for pediatric oncology facilities in LMIC and a nurse researcher.

 Julia M. Challinor, RN, PhD, MA Education, MSc Medical Anthropology || 36 Rockview Dr. Santa Cruz, California 95062, United States of America || jmchallinor@gmail.com